Shortcuts

 The ocean was limitless with a sense of breadth and depth that dwarfed anything I’ve seen before or since.

 “It’s always like this,” Jess said.
-“It never changes except sometimes birds fly past, but they aren’t our sort of birds – they’re bigger and they don’t have feathers.”
+“It never changes, except sometimes birds fly past, but they aren’t our sort of birds – they’re bigger and they don’t have feathers.”

-“Could Danny have fallen?”, I asked.
+“Could Danny have fallen?”
+I asked.

 “No,” said Jess, “Not here.
 The gate is always locked.
 There’s no way to get in.”

 “But one of the other doors?
-Could he have gone through one?”
+Could he have gone through one?

-“Do you think Danny would though?”
+“Do you think Danny would?”
 I asked.

 There was a long pause.

 “Yes,” Jess said.
 She sighed.
 “I think he might.
 I think that’s what he’s done.
 But it isn’t hopeless.
 There are rules when you’ve broken rules.
-One is you leave something of yours outside the door you’ve gone in.
+One is you leave something of yours outside the door you’ve gone into.
 Something people who come to look for you would know belongs to you.
 That’s what we’re looking for.
 Something by a door that belongs to Danny.
-When we find that we’ll know where he went.”
+When we find that, we’ll know where he went.”

-“And he’ll be there?”, I asked.
+“And he’ll be there?”
+I asked.

 …

-“Oh, thank heaven - I see something!”
+“Oh, thank heavens - I see something!”

-Ahead lying on the ground right in front of a rough-hewn wooden oval door was a blue cap.
+Ahead, lying on the ground right in front of a rough-hewn wooden oval door, was a blue cap.
 My heart leapt.

-“That’s where he went then,” said Jess, “In there.”
+“That’s where he went then,” said Jess.
+“In there.”

 The door wasn’t remarkable compared to others we’d been past.
 It was wooden and painted green.